DAILY DISCIPLINE #134

 Day 25- We can't read the next passage without being struck by the Lord's honesty.
 He tells his followers exactly what they can expect at the worst.
 He needs men and women of adventure and spirit.
 How does Christ describe our relationship to the people in the world we are sent to?

-Therefore what three things does Christ advise us to be?
+Therefore what does Christ advise us to be like?

 Day 26 - Jesus offers his disciples three kinds of trials.
-They would come from the state, the church and the family.
-What four things will be likely to happen to us?
+They would come from the state, the church, and the family.
+What things will be likely to happen to us?

 Day 27 - At the same time that trouble and hardship are promised will come opportunities to share the truth of Christ.
 These first apostles were for the most part unlearned men and they were afraid that their words under pressure would injure the testimony of their faith.
 Christ knew their inadequacies and He knows ours.
 What does he promise us?

 The Lord knew that there would be many hardships to walk through -- both then and now.
-Endurance would be a trait needed for the job.
+Endurance would be needed for the job.
 What is promised to us for this endurance?